njchoma/DGAPN/README.md

-# Spatial Graph Attention and Curiosity-driven Policyfor Antiviral Drug Discovery
+# Spatial Graph Attention and Curiosity-driven Policy for Antiviral Drug Discovery

 This repository is the official implementation of "Spatial Graph Attention and Curiosity-driven Policyfor Antiviral Drug Discovery".